dmlc/cxxnet/example/ImageNet/README.md

 * If you want to still use a large batch with not enough RAM, You can set ```update_period=2``` and ```batch_size=128```, this means the parameter update is done every 2 batches, which is equivalent to ```batch_size=256```

 ### 0.Before you start
 Make sure you have downloaded the ImageNet training data.
-Resize the picture into size 256 * 256 *3 for later we will crop random 227 * 227 * 3 image while training.
+You don't need to resize the images by yourself, currently ```im2rec``` could resize it automatically.
+You could check the promoting message of ```im2rec``` for details.

 ### 1.Make the image list
 After you get the data, you need to make a [image list file](../../doc/io.md#image-list-file) first.
 The format is